mikemybytes/awesome-lost-and-found/README.md

 - [MockK Guidebook](https://notwoods.github.io/mockk-guidebook/) - a good addition to the official [MockK](https://mockk.io/)
 documentation, especially when it comes to migrating from Mockito
 - [Kotlin: An Illustrated Guide](https://typealias.com/start/)
+- [Kotlin and Exceptions](https://elizarov.medium.com/kotlin-and-exceptions-8062f589d07) - dos and don'ts of using exceptions in Kotlin

 ## APIs